ZeBraHack0/remote_exec/README.md

 # remote_exec

-execute, log, and kill programs on multiple servers concurrently and automatically
+execute, log, and kill programs and sync files on multiple servers concurrently and automatically

 ### setup

-fill in the following local variables in the script:
+fill in the following local variables in the script according to your requirement:

 - myuser: your username in the server
 - mypasswd: your password for ssh access